Your landlord broke the law. Claim up to 24 months’ rent back.

 You apply to the First-tier Tribunal (Property Chamber).
 If you win, your landlord must pay.
 The process is designed to be accessible — and Start My Claim handles the paperwork.

-Seven reasons you can apply.
+Six reasons you can apply.

 Apply within 12 months of the offence